Teens and Social Media Today

 - Be a parent less concerned about being your teens friend and more concerned with staying on top of what your teen is doing on these social media platforms.

 - Learn and understand these new platforms as they become popular with the teens.
 Stay educated and up to date.

 - Monitor the amount of time your teen uses their phone.
 Do you see it increasing and affecting other areas of their life such as school, time with family, etc.

 - Set limits on when your teen may have their phone.
-Many parents I work with have decided to make a rule that their teen must turn in their phone to them before bedtime.
-This helps to ensure that your teen gets the sleep they need and parents are reassured that they are not attempting to be sneaky about their use or who they are communicating with.
+Many parents have their teens turn in phones before bedtime.
+This helps to ensure that your teen gets the sleep they need.
+Parents are reassured that they are not attempting to be sneaky about their use or who they are communicating with.

 The Harmful Effects of Teens and Social Media

 Unfortunately there have been several instances of teens who have committed suicide due to online bullying.
-Also we see a rise in teenagers being targeted by adults disguising themselves as teens in an attempt to engage them in sexual behavior.
+We see a rise in teenagers being targeted by adults.
+These adults are disguising themselves as teens in an attempt to engage them in sexual behavior.
 These are just a few examples to name.

 Counseling for Teens and Social Media

 Teen Counseling has many benefits and can build a bridge to help parents who are concerned about their son or daughter.
-I can assist you in understanding effective ways to address these issues, signs that you may not be picking up on with yourself or you teen.
-I also have several years of experience working with teens and can often create a safe place in counseling for them to open up and talk.
-Learn more about my approach with teens and how it can help to bring your teen away from the media and back to being a teen.
+We can assist you in understanding effective ways to address these issues.
+Signs that you may not be picking up on with yourself or your teen.
+Our team has several years of experience working with teens.
+We can create a safe place in counseling for them to open up and talk.
+Learn more about our approach with teens and how it can help to bring your teen away from the media and back to being a teen.